What is CPR?

-- life-threatening (anaphylactic) allergic reactions
+- life-threatening (anaphylactic) allergic reactions.

 Giving CPR to your child

 Begin CPR by laying your child down on a firm, flat surface.
-Place the heel of your hand over the lower third of your child's breastbone and give them 30 quick chest compressions.
-Be sure to push hard enough so their chest moves approximately 2 inches (5 cm) down.
-This will get the blood flowing to your child's brain and other vital organs.
+Do not spend time trying to find a pulse.
+Place the heel of one or two hands over the lower third of your child's breastbone and give them 30 quick chest compressions (push fast).
+Be sure to push hard enough so their chest moves approximately 5 cm (2 inches) down (push hard).

 Open the airway